|

 developed solutions based on Word/Excel/PP 2007 feature sets.
 Typically

-have pre-allocated funding, and on-going upgrade contract in-place.
+have pre-allocated funding and on-going upgrade contract in-place.
 Cost

-is not a concern. |
+is not a concern.
+Also benefit in major security boost. |

 Timeline